liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

     - Front Page
     - Per-application Login Screens (from Facelift (http://sentre.de:6080/grain/pbnGyBP7g4Nk4eGcKPtttJ) #TODO: update with proper public link to facelift requirements when this document is complete)

+Test planning and test suite writing will be completed before the end of November, with testing to begin at the beginning of December.

 ## Item Pass/Fail Criteria